 TAN-15 Acceptability Criteria Comments Assessment Developer is required to demonstrate that the site is designed to be flood-free for the lifetime of development for a 1 in 200 (0.5% AEP) chance (tidal) flood event including an allowance for climate change in accordance with TAN-15 Table A1.14.
-Following the raising of ground levels to 9.0mAOD, the site will not be at flood risk in a 0.5% AEP event. ~ In respect of the residual risk to the development it should be designed so that in an extreme (1 in 1000 chance) [0.1% AEP] event there would be less than 600mm of water on access roads and within the property, the velocity of any water flowing across the development would be less than 0.4m/s.
-Following the raising of ground levels to 9.0mAOD, the site will not be at flood risk in a 0.1% AEP event. ✓ No flooding elsewhere Given the tidal nature of the flood risk it is not possible to increase flood risk by simple displacement of tidal flood water, given the effectively infinite volume of the sea.
-It is therefore concluded that the proposed development will not increase flood risk to others. ✓ Flood defences must be shown by the developer to be structurally adequate particularly under extreme overtopping conditions (i.e. that flood with a 1 in 1000 chance of occurring in any given year).
+Ground levels within the development plateau will be raised to a minimum of 9.0mAOD.
+As such the all areas of built development will be flood free in the 0.5% AEP event, including an allowance for climate change.
+In respect of the residual risk to the development it should be designed so that in an extreme (1 in 1000 chance) [0.1% AEP] event there would be less than 600mm of water on access roads and within the property, the velocity of any water flowing across the development would be less than 0.4m/s.
+Ground levels within the development plateau will be raised to a minimum of 9.0mAOD.
+As such the all areas of built development will be flood free in the 0.1% AEP event, including an allowance for climate change. ✓ No flooding elsewhere Given the tidal nature of the flood risk it is not possible to increase flood risk by simple displacement of tidal flood water, given the effectively infinite volume of the sea.
+Furthermore, the proposals will not interfere with any flood flowpaths.
+It is therefore concluded that the proposed development will not increase flood risk to others.
+Flood defences must be shown by the developer to be structurally adequate particularly under extreme overtopping conditions (i.e. that flood with a 1 in 1000 chance of occurring in any given year).
 Not applicable.
 The site is not currently offered protection by formal flood defences. ✓ The developer must ensure that future occupiers of the development are aware of the flooding risks and consequences.
-Not applicable for this site at present ✓ Effective flood warnings are provided at the site.
+Not applicable.
+The proposed residential dwellings are predicted to remain flood free. ✓ Effective flood warnings are provided at the site.
 The site is partially covered by the Coast from Aberthaw to Severn Bridge NRW Flood Alert Area and the Coast at Swanbridge and Barry Flood Warning Area.
-Significant lead-time (+24hrs) is typically provided for tidal flood risk. ✓
+Significant lead-time (+24hrs) ✓ is typically provided for tidal flood risk.
 Escape/evacuation routes are shown by the developer to be operational under all conditions.
-Not applicable for this site at present ✓ The development is designed by the developer to allow the occupier of the facility for rapid movement of goods/possessions to areas away from flood waters.
-Not applicable for this site at present ✓ Development is designed to minimise structural damage during a flood event and is flood proofed to enable it to be returned to its prime use quickly in the aftermath of a flood.
-Not appliable.
-During the 0.5% and 0.1% AEP (2121) events the site is predicted to be flood free. ✓
+Flood free emergency vehicle access and pedestrian routes will be available under all conditions. ✓ The development is designed by the developer to allow the occupier of the facility for rapid movement of goods/possessions to areas away from flood waters. , , , ✓ Development is designed to minimise structural damage during a flood event and is flood proofed to enable it to be returned to its prime use quickly in the aftermath of a flood.
+During the 0.5% and 0.1% AEP (2121) events all areas of built development are predicted to be flood free. ✓